Golden Globes: 10 things to know, from Chadwick Boseman’s posthumous award to the Rudy Giuliani jokes

 Meher Tatna, chairman of the HFPA’s board, added that the group would “ensure everyone from all underrepresented communities gets a seat at our table.”

-“That means creating an environment where a diverse membership is the norm, not the exception,” said President Ali Sar.
+“That means creating an environment where a diverse membership is the norm, not the exception,” said HFPA President Ali Sar.
 “Thank you and we look forward to a more inclusive future.”

 The ceremony was almost overshadowed by its poor production

 Expectations were high after the remote Emmy Awards went smoothly in September, but the Globes didn’t meet the mark.
-Things were glitchy from the start; Daniel Kaluuya, who won the first award of the night, almost didn’t get the chance to deliver his acceptance speech for best supporting actor in “Judas and the Black Messiah” because his audio feed hadn’t been unmuted.
+Things were glitchy from the start; Daniel Kaluuya, who won the first award of the night, almost didn’t get the chance to deliver his acceptance speech for best supporting actor in the film “Judas and the Black Messiah” because his audio feed hadn’t been unmuted.
 (He eventually did give the speech, but only after exclaiming, “You did me dirty!”)

 The poor audio quality was distracting, but perhaps second to the emphasis on the digital nature of everything going on.
-Before commercial breaks, the show cut to the Zoom screens of nominees for the upcoming category — it worked sometimes, as with a charming chat between best actor in a drama series nominees Bob Odenkirk, Al Pacino and Matthew Rhys, but was considerably more awkward in other instances.
-At the very least, it got us a fun clip of Don Cheadle telling long-winded best comedy actor winner Jason Sudeikis to wrap it up.
+Before commercial breaks, the show cut to the Zoom screens of nominees for the upcoming category — it worked sometimes, as with a charming chat among best actor in a drama series nominees Bob Odenkirk, Al Pacino and Matthew Rhys, but was considerably more awkward in other instances.
+At the very least, it got us a fun clip of Don Cheadle telling long-winded best comedy actor in a series winner Jason Sudeikis to wrap it up.

 Chadwick Boseman, who posthumously won best actor for “Ma Rainey’s Black Bottom,” was remembered in touching tributes